 There is no universal agreement on where one market category ends and another begins, but business size and structure influence how buyers evaluate earnings.

 Owner-operated micro cap and Main Street businesses are typically valued using SDE.
+This includes many of the small and mid-sized businesses that change hands every year across Hudson, Akron, Cleveland, and the broader Northeast Ohio market.
 As businesses grow into the several-million-dollar range, both SDE and adjusted EBITDA may be relevant, particularly when SBA financing is involved.
 Lower middle market businesses, which can extend well into the tens of millions of dollars in enterprise value, are typically valued using EBITDA or adjusted EBITDA.

 Metric |